dnardini16/DataSciencePokemon/README.md

 * [Polars](https://github.com/pola-rs/polars) - Fast multi-threaded, hybrid-out-of-core DataFrame library in Rust | Python | Node.js
 * [Skimpy](https://github.com/aeturrell/skimpy) - skimpy is a light weight tool that provides summary statistics about variables in data frames within the console.
 * [Dataprep](https://github.com/sfu-db/dataprep) - Open-source low code data preparation library in python.
 Collect, clean and visualization your data in python with a few lines of code.
+* [CleverCSV](https://github.com/alan-turing-institute/CleverCSV) - CleverCSV is a Python package for handling messy CSV files.
+It provides a drop-in replacement for the builtin CSV module with improved dialect detection, and comes with a handy command line application for working with CSV files.

 ## Data Visualization